cosmos72/schemesh/README.md

 NOW=$[date]
 ```
 traditional shells typically perform command substitution with ``` `` ``` or `$( )`:
-the latter will soon have a different meaning in schemesh.
+the latter has a different meaning in schemesh, see Job control above.

 #### Full Scheme REPL